vishalanarase/memcached-operator/README.md

 # 🚀 **Memcached Operator**

 > This project implements a Kubernetes operator for managing Memcached instances.
 The operator automates the deployment, scaling, and management of Memcached clusters in a Kubernetes environment.
+It leverages the Operator SDK to create admission webhooks for validating and mutating custom resources.

 ![Memcached Operator](./docs/images/mem-op.jpg)